aafvstam/Blazor.Word.AddIn/README.md

   - office-word
 languages:
   - javascript
+  - typescript
   - C#
 extensions:
   contentType: samples
   technologies:
     - Add-ins
-  createdDate: '12/10/2025 10:00:00 PM'
+  createdDate: "12/05/2025 10:00:00 PM"
-description: 'Create a Hybrid Blazor Word add-in showcasing some samples.'
+description: "Create a Hybrid Blazor Word add-in showcasing some samples."
 ---

 # Create a Hybrid Blazor Word add-in

 This sample shows how to build a Word add-in using .NET Blazor Hybrid technologies.
-Blazor Webassembly allows you to build Office Add-ins using .NET, C#, and JavaScript to interact with the Office JS API.
+Blazor WebAssembly allows you to build Office Add-ins using .NET, C#, and JavaScript to interact with the Office JS API.
 The add-in uses JavaScript to work with the document and Office JS APIs, but you build the user interface and all other non-Office interactions in C# and .NET Core Blazor technologies.

 - Work with Hybrid Blazor Webassembly in the context of Office.
 - Build cross-platform Office Add-ins using Hybrid Blazor, C# and JavaScript Interop.